Trudeau hails EU-Canada deal in address to EU parliament

-Trudeau said Thursday that the deal would create jobs and boost the middle class on both sides of the Atlantic.
-He said that “trade that is free and fair means that we can make the lives of our citizens more affordable.”
+In his address, the first by a Canadian leader to the European parliament, Trudeau said that “trade that is free and fair means that we can make the lives of our citizens more affordable.”

-Trudeau presented the pact as a “blue-print” for future trade deals and the outcome of Europe’s and Canada’s shared history and values.
+He presented the Comprehensive Economic and Trade Agreement as a “blue-print” for future trade deals and the outcome of Europe’s and Canada’s shared history and values.

 Critics fear the pact gives too much power to multinationals and hope that it will be blocked by national and regional parliaments in the EU.